 About Dr. Deepak Yadav

-"The thyroid sits immediately beside the nerves that control the voice and beside the parathyroid glands that control calcium.
-A surgeon who does not respect these structures with every cut leaves patients hoarse or with calcium problems for life."
+"The thyroid sits beside the nerves that control the voice and beside the parathyroid glands that regulate calcium.
+Every cut must account for them.
+A surgeon who has done 1300+ thyroid operations has learned this not in theory but in the operating theatre."

 Areas of Expertise